composer/composer/doc/articles/handling-private-packages-with-satis.md

     tagline: Host your own composer repository
 -->

-# Handling private packages with Satis
+# Handling private packages with Satis or Toran Proxy

+# Toran Proxy

+[Toran Proxy](https://toranproxy.com/) is a commercial alternative to Satis offering professional support as well as a web UI to manage everything and a better integration with Composer.

+Toran's revenue is also used to pay for Composer and Packagist development and hosting so using it is a good way to support open source financially.
+You can find more information about how to set it up and use it on the [Toran Proxy](https://toranproxy.com/) website.

+# Satis

-Satis is a static `composer` repository generator.
-It is a bit like an ultra- lightweight, static file-based version of packagist and can be used to host the metadata of your company's private packages, or your own.
-It basically acts as a micro-packagist.
+Satis on the other hand is open source but only a a static `composer` repository generator.
+It is a bit like an ultra-lightweight, static file-based version of packagist and can be used to host the metadata of your company's private packages, or your own.
 You can get it from [GitHub](http://github.com/composer/satis) or install via CLI:
 `php composer.phar create-project composer/satis --stability=dev --keep-vcs`.

 ## Setup